 New Settings: This functionality has not changed from Drupal 6.
 However, if you do not need the additional access control that profiles provide, you should consider using fields to store the information.

+Web Services

+This section gives you access to configuration options that allow you to control how your site sends and receives standardized content on the web.

 Feed aggregator